psas/lv4.0-airframe/conceptual_design/parametric_geometry/README.md

 * LV4 DAC0 chamfered fins
 Same as LV4 DAC0 Baseline, with exception to the airfoils are the same as LV3/3.1.
 This model is to be used to determine differences in stability.
+  * Assumes 10 deg chamfer angle machined on leading/trailing edges (see chamfered_rectangle_geometry_calc.ods)